-A variety of classroom and athletic space is available for use during the summer conference season.
-Rooms range from traditional classrooms to auditoriums with capacities from 10 to 150 people.
+A variety of classroom and athletic spaces are available for use during the summer conference season.
+Rooms range from traditional classrooms to the Multipurpose Room with capacities from 10 to 150 people.
 Several small theatres are located in our Performing Arts Center, music building and theatre building.
-Our athletic facilities can accommodate activities such as tennis, soccer, softball and basketball.
+Our athletic facilities can accommodate activities such as basketball and volleyball.

-Although CSUN houses several facilities for conferences, meetings and recreational activities, there are a number of attractions near CSUN such as Six Flags.
-For a complete list of nearby destinations, visit Local Attractions.
+CSUN not only houses several facilities for conferences, meetings, and recreational activities but is also located near popular attractions; such as Six Flags and Universal Studios.
+For a complete list of nearby destinations, visit Local Attractions

 Conference groups can arrange for catering or use several of the dining areas on the main campus.
 Conference groups are encouraged to work with the Conference Services office to arrange and purchase food packages prior to their arrival.

-For more information on dining service, pictures and hours of operations, visit Campus Dining.
+For more information on our dining services, pictures and hours of operations, visit Campus Dining.

-The University Club, surrounded by the San Fernando Valley's famous orange grove, is the best-kept secret in Northridge.
-Located on the southeast side of campus, the facilities are available for receptions, social functions, meetings and elegant banquets.
+The Orange Grove Bistro is the best-kept secret in Northridge.
+Located on the southeast side of campus, their facilities are available for receptions, social functions, meetings and elegant banquets, and can accommodate gatherings of up to 300 people.
 Four private rooms along with an outdoor garden and gazebo offer a unique setting for any event.
-The University Club is perfect for gatherings from five people to 300.
-The management and staff of the University Club are dedicated to providing the finest services and cuisine.
+The management and staff of the Orange Grove Bistro are dedicated to providing the finest service and cuisine.